 Let’s talk about the evolution of this eggplant meatball recipe.

-One day, I decided to take a chance on this no-meat meatballs recipe on Abel and Cole’s website.
+One day, I decided to take a chance on an eggplant meatball recipe that came with my veggie subscription box.
 Albiet, begrudgingly, because I totally hate eggplant, but the only thing stronger than that was my need to try every vegetarian meatball recipe I could get my hands on.
 Meatballs are one of the few meat dishes I miss.
 I have no recollection of how they taste, I think I just like the idea of them and the way they make spaghetti and tomato sauce an even more awesome dinner.

-A whole lot of veggie meatball eating later, not only am I obsessed with their recipe, I have even branched out to my own eggplant meatball experiments, using the base from the Abel and Cole recipe but trying new flavor combos.
+A whole lot of veggie meatball eating later, not only am I obsessed with that recipe, I have even branched out to my own eggplant meatball experiments.

 And then… a star is born.